-The "TWDB Quality Management Plan," was approved by EPA Region 6 on August 9, 2022.
+The "TWDB Quality Management Plan," was approved by EPA Region 6 in September 2023.
 The plan demonstrates competency by providing a description of the quality policies including all requirements described in EPA QA/R-2.

 B. TCEQ Competency Statement

 TCEQ ascertains that competency can be demonstrated by the following: